FortDax

 FortDax was a recording alias of Darren Richard Durham, a composer active in the early 2000s.
 He was inspired by artists such as Charles Ives and ABBA and he has described FortDax as 'Michael Nyman trapped upside down in a clockwork palace during a snowstorm'.
 He is most well known for his remix of You Are Here when it became the theme tune of Newswipe with Charlie Brooker and Charlie Brooker's Weekly Wipe.
 After five years of working under the pseudonym FortDax, Darren announced that he was feeling boxed in by what was expected from FortDax and that it was time to try something new.
 Darren has recently started creating some new music under the moniker of Diverse Industries.

 Biography

 Darren was active under the name FortDax from 2001 to 2006.
 A John Peel session in 2004 introduced him to a larger audience.
 He has also active creating a number of remixes.
-Darren also recorded a session for the BBC show Mixing It which went out on the 24th March 2006.
+Darren also recorded a session for the BBC show Mixing It which went out on 24 March 2006.
 The session was recorded in London and Oxford during February 2006.